kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 ### During Code Freeze

-- Continue best practices from Code slush stage.
+- Continue best practices from Burndown stage.
 Monitor master-blocking, master-upgrade and release-1.x.y-blocking dashboards on **daily basis**
 - Quickly escalate any new failures to release team and SIGs
 - Continuing to send [weekly CI signal report](#reporting-status)